AnubhavSinghPawar/MIPS_32bit_CPU/README.md

-This project is designed by Anubhav Singh Pawar as part of an internship task assigned by the collaborator "recruit-vicharak".
+This project is designed by Anubhav Singh Pawar as a self-project.
 The main objective of this project is to develop a 32-bit CPU using Verilog, incorporating various instructions and functionality, including arithmetic operations, logical operations, jumps, and memory access operations.